 Intervention Strategies

-Yang, Covassin and Torner (2015) investigated how cognitive approaches enhance athletic performance as well as how athletes felt about themselves; how their performance affected their feelings and behaviors.
+Yang, Covassin and Torner (2015) investigated how cognitive approaches enhance athletic performance as well as how athletes felt about themselves and how their performance affected their feelings and behaviors.
 Distorted thinking patterns resulted in emotional distress causing excessive anxiety.
 Sports psychologists together with coaches should, therefore, pay close attention to the athlete’s performance before and during competition.
-Coaches must as well be aware of their irrational beliefs because they are likely to influence the athletes.
+Coaches must also be aware of their irrational beliefs because they are likely to influence the athletes.
 Different cognitive techniques can be used to deal with anxiety hence marinating appropriate attention focus.

 In most sport activities individuals are advised to aim at a specific target which requires self-regulation in order to succeed.
 However the success rate is affected by the state of anxiety, when an individual is anxious their attention becomes automatically occupied by threatening stimuli which can either be internal or external leaving less attention for the actual task.
 In the long run, this leads to performance decrement.
 An anxious athlete can be derived from the strength model of self-control (Behan and Wilson, 2008).